Auroratide/auroratide.com/README.md

 * Creating discoverable APIs, improving intellisense in code editors
 * And those things combined make it easier to maintain the codebase in the long term, where I'm apt to forget what chunks of code do

-### Vitest and Playwright
+### Playwright

-Vitest is a simple testing framework, and Playwright is a browser testing framework.
-I use vitest to (very) quickly test units of logic, and playwright to verify that everything works properly on a real browser.
+Playwright is a browser testing framework.
+I use playwright to verify that everything works properly on a real browser.

 Testing code in general is important, as improves the longevity of the code and increases confidence in changes that are made.
 In a world without automated tests, a change to the code could accidentally break something and you would never know until encountered in production.
 With (well-written) tests, there's at least a good chance of catching such bugs beforehand!